 Because of all the free and affordable camping available to us we can afford to

-explore this great continent on which we live.
+explore the North American continent.
 For this we are truly grateful.